 When Robotech first reaired on Cartoon Network, a scene was left in of a soldier comforting a crying child being disintegrated onscreen during the attack of the Zentradi Armada.
 This scene was cut out of future airings, but it is in the DVDs as it was in the original airings.

 In the Macross era episode, A New Recruit, Rick "Mr. Lingerie" Hunter clearly embarrasses himself in a lingerie shop that Minmei insisted on visiting.
+The fact that they got away with using the term "lingerie" is a definite statement on how adult Robotech's dialogue was at times.
 Sammie later calls him a lecher, hardly considered any sort of euphemization.

 In the Masters' episode, Dana in Wonderland, The nursery scene includes a violent gunfight where a clone tank is shot, obviously killing the occupant.
 Also, a missed shot shatters a glass capsule holding an infant.
 The infant is unharmed and unfazed, but is surrounded by broken glass.